 Saint Paul-Aurélien church

 Lampaul-Plouarzel, a coastal town with a natural port, has seen Mediterranean ships pass through since ancient times.
 In 1959, a massaliote gold coin from the IVe century BC was found among the seaweeds on its shore.
 It could have come from the Pythéas expedition.
-See the column document opposite.
+See the document, column opposite.
 Like Lampaul-Plouarzel above and Lampaul in Ouessant, the town owes its name to the monk Saint Pol-Aurélien who built a monastery in the VIe century on the site of the current church.
 The territory became a parish in its own right in the Middle Ages, after being a Ploudalmézeau parish part.
-Mainly farmers, the inhabitants were 827 in 2014 over an area of 6 km2.
+Essentially farmers, the Lampolais were 830 in 2018 over an area of 6 km2.

 The dolmen of the Ribl